My Research

 - AI Literacy and Teacher Education—Impact on AI in education, teacher AI competencies, critical use in pedagogical contexts

-- STS in Education —sociological perspectives on educational technology and digital governance, socio-materiality, actor-network theory (ANT)
+- Science & Technology Studies in Education—sociological perspectives on educational technology and digital governance, socio-materiality, actor-network theory (ANT)

 Selected Publications